 Wayne Thiebaud: Confections Boxed Notecards

-20 blank notecards (5 each of 4 designs) with envelopes in a decorative box.
+20 blank notecards (5 each of 4 designs) with envelopes in a decorative box

 Instantly recognizable for their sensuous texture and warm, luminous palette, Wayne Thiebaud’s images of cakes, pies, and other ubiquitous store-bought foods brought him to international prominence in the 1960s.
-His food paintings explore society’s fascination with, and ritualistic treatment of, certain culinary items; Thiebaud (American, b.
-1920) paints what he has called the “tattletale signs” of our culture.
+His food paintings explore society’s fascination with, and ritualistic treatment of, certain culinary items; Thiebaud paints what he has called the “tattletale signs” of our culture.
 Thiebaud’s formidable talents run to a wide range of other subjects, including figure studies, “aerial” landscapes, and eerily vertiginous cityscapes, but the images selected for reproduction in this notecard set concentrate on his skewed, good-humored, pensive take on the sweet stuff.